 An EIS guide to loss relief

-Because EIS investments are high-risk, the returns of the individual companies may vary.
+EIS investments are high-risk, the returns of the individual companies may vary.
 Some companies may do well, while others may drop in value.
 However, because EIS investors can take advantage of loss relief, the impact of losses made on individual companies can be reduced.
-This is the case even if an investor holds a portfolio of EIS companies that has delivered a positive return overall.
+This is the case even if an investor holds a portfolio of EIS companies that, overall, has delivered a positive return.

-This is still the case even if you claim loss relief.
-That’s because while you can use loss relief to reduce the impact of a loss, it won’t eliminate the impact entirely.
+Please note, an investor can still lose money overall, even if they claim loss relief.
+This is because, while they can use loss relief to reduce the impact of the loss, it won’t eliminate the loss entirely.

 Claiming loss relief against income tax

-With an EIS an investor may be able to offset a loss against their income tax bill for the current or previous tax year.
-The amount of relief an individual can claim is worked out by multiplying the value of their effective loss and their marginal rate of income tax.
+An EIS investor will be able to offset a loss against their income tax bill for the current and/or previous tax year.
+The loss is deducted from the investor’s income before income tax is calculated.
+The value of this relief can be worked out by multiplying the value of their effective loss by their marginal rate of income tax.

 Claiming loss relief against capital gains tax